Nastel/jkool-client-objc-tracking/README.md

 ```

 ## Info.plist
-If you wish to know the location of the user's device in each event, please add the following to your app's info.plist under 'Required device capabilities':
+If you wish to know the location of the user's device in each event, add the following to your app's info.plist under 'Required device capabilities':
 ```objective-c
 location-services
 gps
 ```

 ## Add to AppDelegate
-To get the Tracking working, please add the following to your AppDelegate.
-Please note that your 'token' you wil get when your register for jKool.
+To get the Tracking working, add the following to your AppDelegate.
+Please note that your 'token' you will obtain when your register for jKool.

 To applicationDidBecomeActive and applicationWillEnterForeground add:
 ```objective-c